 HOW TO WRITE A PRESS RELEASE Get the coverage you need

 If you want anyone in the world of media (including radio) to take notice and give you the time of day, you need to hire a publicist or marketing firm.
 Working with them in creating a masterful press release is the only true way to impact media outlets.
 Here are some of the basic rules to keep in mind when creating your press release.

 1. Don’t send a press release unless it is newsworthy

-Taking about how good your music is is garbage.
+Talking about how good your music is, is garbage.
 Talking about how your music is impacting radio programmers in a particular market, or announcing that you are going to be hitting the radio on tour is much more intriguing.
 Focus your press release around a newsworthy event, like debuting your new album, an upcoming tour announcement, or recording a new song in the studio.
 If you focus on “news”, editors and writers will have a reason to add your press release to their news section.
 Keeping it simple and sticking to the who, what, where, why and when is the basic fundamentals of a press release.

 2. Don’t add fluff and brag